foambubble/foam/readme.md

 👀*This is an early stage project under rapid development.
-For updates follow [@jevakallio](https://twitter.com/jevakallio) on Twitter, or join the [Foam community Discord](https://discord.gg/rtdZKgj)! 💬*
+For updates join the [Foam community Discord](https://discord.gg/rtdZKgj)! 💬*

 # Foam